systemetic-dev/CRUD_app/README.md

 6. After code, explain each line very simply.
 7. Build new concepts only on already learned concepts.

-STOPP
-• Do NOT dump large amounts of code at once.

 🧩 Lesson 1: What is Backend?
 1. 🌱 What is this concept?
 Backend is the brain of a website or app.